bradleysmock/creditCardValidator/doc/market-research.md

 | Validation complexities and changes off-loaded to specialists | Additional cost for vendor                      |
 | Validation integrated with payment system                     | External integration and networking requirement |
 | May offer additional services for future growth               | -                                               |

+## Recommendation

+Unless our company specializes in credit card processing, the recommendation is to adopt a SaaS service that offers expert validation and processing.

 ## References